-That being said, the impact of any disruption to agricultural output and prices would be felt unevenly across EM.
+That being said, the impact of any disruption to agricultural output and prices would be felt unevenly across EMs.
 After all, poorer countries rely more heavily on agricultural output for local sustenance and economic growth.
-Higher food prices and shortages of goods can have a devastating impact on poorer EMs and even be the trigger for social unrest.
+Higher food prices and shortages of goods can have a devastating impact on poorer EMs and might even be the trigger for social unrest.

 Meanwhile, those EM economies that are major net exporters of food can suffer from a loss of export revenues if production losses are worse than any increases in prices.

-For example, in Brazil net food exports are equivalent to around 5% of GDP and it is notable that swings in the ONI have become well-correlated with GDP growth.
+For example, in Brazil, net food exports are equivalent to around 5% of GDP and it is notable that swings in the ONI have become well-correlated with GDP growth.
 This would suggest that while bumper agricultural output ensured that Brazil’s economy grew more quickly than expected in the first of 2023, that support may go into reverse in the months ahead if El Niño conditions intensify.

 Meanwhile, net importers of food will face higher prices and face the choice of funding wider trade deficits or cutting back imports of other goods, requiring a reduction in domestic demand and therefore overall GDP growth.
 Food inflation would also increase.

-However, the impact on inflation would be felt unevenly across EM.
+However, the impact on inflation would be felt unevenly across EMs.
 After all, food accounts for a varying proportion of consumption in different countries.
 For example, whereas food accounts for about half of the CPI basket in India, the weight is much lower in other EMs.

 The vast majority of EM central banks are now priced to significantly cut interest rates in the year to come.
-Indeed Brazil, Colombia and Chile, three economies directly impacted by El Niño, are priced to cut policy rates by 350-600bp over the next 12 months – meaning that relatively strong El Niño events could have some impact on financial markets.
+Indeed Brazil, Colombia and Chile, three economies directly impacted by El Niño, are priced to cut policy rates by 350-600 basis points over the next 12 months – meaning that relatively strong El Niño events could have some impact on financial markets.
 After all, unlike in developed markets where policymakers tend to look through commodity effects and concentrate on core inflation, EM central banks have historically been sensitive to movements in food inflation.

 One way to think about where the vulnerabilities lie is to consider what markets are expecting in terms of real policy rates.
 The chart below gives an approximation of where real policy rates will be in a year’s time by subtracting a rolling 12-month forward consensus forecast for headline inflation from the market-implied policy rate for various EMs.

 Expectations for positive real rates gives central banks in Latin America some room for manoeuvre.
 The greater vulnerabilities appear to be in Central and Eastern European (CEE), where food is a large share of CPI baskets and markets appear to be priced for negative real rates.
-And India, where food is around half of the CPI basket and drought conditions would raise major question marks overs the ability of its large agriculture sector to produce enough food.
+Also in India, where food is around half of the CPI basket and drought conditions would raise major question marks overs the ability of its large agriculture sector to produce enough food.